rachelriv/cmsi386/homework3/README.md

 (a)

-The programmer was probably trying to return the object `{x: 5}`, but since javascript inserts a semicolon automatically after a return followed by a newline, the code returns undefined.
+The programmer was probably trying to return the object `{x: 5}`, but since JavaScript inserts a semicolon automatically after a return followed by a newline, the code returns undefined.
 This code consists of two statements, the first statement is a [return](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/return) statement, which returns `undefined` since the expression is omitted.
 The second is a never-reachable [block](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/block) statement with a [label](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/label) `x` that evaluates 5.